 Inventory management systems

 You already know inventory management is vital to a healthy business.
-So let’s look at systems you can use for costing, reporting, and reordering stock efficiently.
+So let’s look at systems you can use for costing, reporting, and reordering inventory efficiently.

 Periodic inventory system